henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseEvidence.md

 Transfer the augustus\_drosophila.gff3 to your computer using scp:
 *scp __login__@milou.uppmax.uu.se:/home/__login__/practical1/augustus\_drosophila.gff3 .*

-Load the file in [Webapollo](http://bils-web.imbim.uu.se/drosophila_melanogaster), also load the track ‘EnsEMBLprotein’ by dragging it from the table on the left to the main window.
+Load the file in [Webapollo](http://bils-web.imbim.uu.se/drosophila_melanogaster), also display the track ‘EnsEMBLprotein’ by selecting it from the table on the left.
+[Here find the WebApollo instruction](UsingWebapollo)
 How does the Augustus annotation compare with the Ensembl annotation?
 Are they identical?

 **_Exercise 6 -_ Augustus with yeast models:**
 Run augustus on the same genome file but using settings for yeast instead (change species to Saccharomyces).